What Is the Best Food for Brain Health?

 Believe it or not, the human brain is nearly 60% fat!
 These facts include omega-3 and omega-6 fatty acids, which we need in about a 50:50 ratio.
 Fatty fish are the best possible sources of both DHA and EPA omega-3.
 These are arguably the most important types of omega-3, as they are the ones that we use most.

 (P.S. most people already get plenty of omega-6 in their diet.
-In fact, many get too much without rnough omega-3, which can create an imbalance and promote inflammation.
-Try to get more omega-3 whenever possible, and avoid seed and vegetable oils, and consume grass-fed, preferably pastured (or UK Free-Range) meat and animal foods).
+In fact, many get too much without enough omega-3, which can create an imbalance and promote inflammation.
+Try to get more omega-3 whenever possible, and avoid seed and vegetable oils, and consume grass-fed, preferably pastured (or UK Free-Range, Grass-Fed) meat, eggs, and dairy).

 Studies1 have shown that omega-3 fatty acids may play a crucial role in lowering inflammation and protecting the cell membranes in the brain.
 They may also be needed for optimum visual function and for synthesizing neurotransmitters 2.